openvinotoolkit/openvino/docs/optimization_guide/nncf/qat.md

 @endsphinxtabset

+> **NOTE**: In the case of distributed multi-GPU training (not DataParallel), you should call `compression_ctrl.distributed()` before the fine-tuning that will inform optimization methods to do some adjustments to function in the distributed mode.

 These were the basic steps to applying the QAT method from the NNCF.
-However, it is required to save/load model checkpoints during the training.
+However, it is required in some cases to save/load model checkpoints during the training.
 Since NNCF wraps the original model with its own object it provides an API for these needs.

+@sphinxtabset

+@sphinxtab{PyTorch}

+@snippet docs/optimization_guide/nncf/code/qat_torch.py distributed

+@endsphinxtab

+@sphinxtab{TensorFlow 2}

+@snippet docs/optimization_guide/nncf/code/qat_tf.py distributed

+@endsphinxtab

+@endsphinxtabset

 ### 7. (Optional) Save checkpoint
 To save model checkpoint use the following API: